Uranus's influence on Neptune's exterior mean motion resonances: Resonance strength calculation

 \section{Resonance strength calculation}

-As was explained in Section 3.3, we wanted to better quantify the strength of resonances that accounts for test particles that `stick' transiently in addition to stably librating particles.
+As was explained in Section~\ref{ss:strengths}, we wanted to better quantify the strength of resonances that accounts for test particles that `stick' transiently in addition to stably librating particles.
 We do this by considering total resonance occupation timescales as a fraction of simulation time.
-For example, a test particle may start as non-resonant, then move into Neptune’s 20:1 resonance, librate for 200 20:1 resonant cycles, then be scattered away.
-If the simulation length is 1000 resonant cycles, then that test particle can be said to be resonant 20\% of the simulation time (with respect to the 20:1).
+For example, a test particle may start as non-resonant then move into Neptune’s 20:1 resonance, librate for 200 {orbits}, then be scattered away. {If the duration of the simulation is 1000 20:1 orbital periods ($\sim$3.3 Myr)}, then that test particle can be said to be resonant for 20\% of the simulation time.
 For this particular resonance, this one particle can be assigned a strength value of 0.2.
 As discussed in Section~\ref{ss:strengths}, the nature of the sticking events and resonance behavior we are interested in makes it difficult to rely solely on the confinement of $\psi$ to determine periods of resonant interactions; the symmetric libration zones of Neptune's N:1 resonances in particular span nearly the entire $\psi=0-360^\circ$ range, and even particles in the the more confined resonant islands will experience slips in $\psi$ through the full range.
 So instead we rely on relative confinement of semimajor axis to determine periods of resonant interactions.
 We note that this method of determining resonant interactions only works for the low-$q$ scattering particles we are considering.
 High-$q$ particles can remain at constant $a$ over significant timescales without any resonant interactions, whereas low-$q$ particles are very mobile in $a$ if they are not interacting with resonances.
 Even if low-$q$ particles stay at constant $a$ without true resonant libration, they typically only do so because they are interacting with a resonance boundary, so it is reasonable to include them in the strength calculation.